By Robert G. Meyers

 in particular, to prove the invisible ones.
 Both types are outside the course of nature in Aquinas' sense, since they result

 from God's direct intervention rather than from natural law.
-21. That we have no evidence of God's intentions

 is the topic of section XI, "Of a Particular Providence and of a Future State."
-22. An earlier version of this paper was read

 at the College of St. Rose, Albany.
 I would like to thank the audience for comments that helped form the final version.
 I